 The 2021 refresh of the Colorado Health IT Roadmap was a collaborative effort led by the Office of eHealth Innovation and the eHealth Commission that involved state agency partners, community organizations, and individual Coloradans.
 Appendix 1 includes a list of participating organizations and individuals.

-Special thanks to members of the eHealth Commission Planning Group who provided oversight and guidance throughout the refresh process: Michael Archuleta, Mona Baset, Arthur Davidson, Rachel Dixon, Kevin Stansbury, and KP Yelpaala.
+Special thanks to Carrie Paykoc, Director of the Office of eHealth Innovation; Stephanie Pugliese, Deputy Director and State Health IT Coordinator; Natalie Neubert, Operations and Special Projects Coordinator with the Office of eHealth Innovation; and the members of the eHealth Commission Planning Group who provided oversight and guidance throughout the refresh process: Michael Archuleta, Mona Baset, Arthur Davidson, Rachel Dixon, Kevin Stansbury, and KP Yelpaala.